perfsonar/docs/install_hardware.rst

 Hardware Requirements
 *************************************

 The requirements for the perfsonar-core, perfsonar-toolkit, and perfsonar-centralmanagement bundles are a minimum of 2 cores and 4GB of RAM.
-The perfsonar-testpoint bundle will work with 2 cores and 2GB of RAM.
+The perfsonar-testpoint bundle may work with 2GB of RAM, but 4GB is recommended.
 The clock speed requirements depends on how fast your network is, but we recommend at least 2GHz cores in general, and 2.8GHz or higher if you want to test 10G paths.